barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/fruit_demo_gender_recode_plot.png)

+All (11) of the Hispanic/Latino respondents are in agreement, cucumber is very much not a fruit and a majority stated avocados are not fruit.
+A majority of the (29) Asian/Pacific Islander respondents stated that avocados and tomatoes are fruits.
+Black respondents were the only racial group to be divided on the status of the coconut.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/fruit_demo_race_recode_plot.png)

 Again, there is an apparent and interesting ideological divide on attitudes towards fruit by age.
 On average, respondents over 50 years old stated that each item was more of fruit than respondents under 50.
 The schisms are most apparent with tomatoes, avocados, and pumpkins.